rahkum96/TARGET-STORE-SALES-PREDICTION/README.md

 a survey or experiment to see if you have meaningful results.
 You should give a brief summary of the data and a summary of the results of your statistical test.
 In the discussion, you can discuss whether your initial hypothesis was supported or refuted.
+7. Identify the most important variables (or data parameters) that affect the final
+decision: Identify the impact of each variable on the final result graphically (correlation / scatter plots, regression plots, etc.).
+Keep those variables that affect the final outcome.
+8. Develop and Validate Samples: Divide samples into 2 parts: Development Sample (70%) & Validation Sample (30%).
+Build your analysis model using the Development Sample, and validate it on the validation sample and then predict on test sample.
+9. Model Building: Analyze the dependent variable and decide which technique out of regression or classification to use and hence build the model.
+10. Improving model accuracy: We know that machine learning algorithms are driven by parameters.
+These parameters majorly influence the outcome of learning process.
+So, find the optimum value for each parameter to improve the accuracy of the model and repeat this process with a number of well performing models.
+11. Model Comparison: Comparing the each model with other similar models and then choose that model which give highest accuracy.
+But it is not necessary that higher accuracy models always perform better (for unseen data points).
+So, find the right accuracy of the model, you must use cross validation technique before finalizing the model.